sakinsarfraz/Projects/platform-safety-threat-intelligence.md

 - Self-Harm & Suicide
 - Sexual Content

-We evaluate:
-- Geographic threat distribution
-- Enforcement concentration vs. scale effects
-- Repeat offender patterns
-- Category-specific risk profiles
-- Response time consistency

-**Background:**
-This project emerged from interest in the intersection of platform safety, criminal threat intelligence, and regional security dynamics.
-As a data analytics researcher based in the Gulf region, I wanted to understand how high-severity platform violations manifest in this specific geographic and cultural context.

-**Why high-severity categories?**
-High-severity categories, some of which I chose may involve criminal conduct depending on jurisdiction.
+The categories listed above are High-severity.
+Some of these may involve criminal conduct depending on jurisdiction.
 Child exploitation, weapons trafficking, drug distribution, and terrorism represent the most serious threats on digital platforms.
 Unlike policy violations, these categories: